-The European Union ‘General Data Protection Regulation’ (GDPR) will be in force from 25 May 2018.
+The European Union ‘General Data Protection Regulation’ (GDPR) came in force on 25 May 2018.
 The rise in online businesses worldwide has led to the wide-scale collection and monetisation of personal data, encouraging governments to intervene to protect the individual.
 Despite the GDPR being a European regulation, Australian businesses, and in particular, online businesses may need to comply with it.
 This article explains when your business may need to comply with the General Data Protection Regulation and what to do if so.

 When the General Data Protection Regulation Applies